 Industrial Vs Non Industrial Plasma Cutting Machines

-Plasma cutting technology is a widely used process that has gained widespread popularity for its ability to cut most metal forms and is quite favored for its simplicity in use.
-Its versatility with its range of capabilities and applications have made it a universally accepted metal cutting process.
+Plasma-cutting technology is a widely used process that has gained widespread popularity for its ability to cut most metal forms and is quite favored for its simplicity.
+Its versatility, range of capabilities, and applications have made it a universally accepted metal-cutting process.

 Industrial Vs Non Industrial Plasma Cutting Machines 1

 Nonindustrial plasmas are best suited for garage users of steel fabrication who require plasma cutting, perhaps 2-3 hours per day, 3-4 days per week.
 A plasma in this class is best suited to small operations that work on mostly customized jobs.
-Nonindustrial plasma units are much cheaper to purchase than industrial plasmas but cannot tolerate the ongoing high volume that an industrial Plasma is designed for.
-Air plasmas and lower end conventional mechanized plasmas generally fall into the category of non-industrial plasmas Pressography.
+Nonindustrial plasma units are much cheaper to purchase than industrial Plasma but cannot tolerate the ongoing high volume that industrial Plasma is designed for.
+Air plasmas and lower-end conventional mechanized plasmas generally fall into nonindustrial plasmas Pressography.

 Industrial Plasma

-Industrial plasmas refer to plasma units geared towards high volume large production facilities that have enough work to elicit a machine to operate a full eight-hour shift five days per week.
-Plasmas in this class usually can operate up to three eight-hour shifts per day, seven days per week if necessary.
-If your operation fits into this category, then an industrial plasma is not only preferable but an absolute necessity.
+Industrial plasmas refer to plasma units geared towards high-volume large production facilities with enough work to elicit a machine to operate a full eight-hour shift five days per week.
+Plasmas in this class usually can use up to three eight-hour changes per day, seven days per week, if necessary.
+An industrial plasma is preferable and necessary if your operation fits this category.

-Higher-end Conventional plasma and High Definition Plasmas fall into the category of industrial plasmas.
-With modern-day advances, however, high definition is generally the plasma of choice due to the higher levels of automation they provide and the higher level of cutting proficiency they are capable of achieving.
+Higher-end Conventional plasmas and high-definition plasmas fall into the industrial plasma category.
+With modern-day advances, however, high-definition plasmas are generally the Plasma of choice due to the higher levels of automation they provide and the higher level of cutting proficiency they can achieve.

 Advantages of Industrial Plasma (high definition plasma)